-The Bashkirs are almost entirely Muslim.
-In the eighteenth century, the Orthodox Church attempted to convert them to Christianity, but today, few are Christians.
-Those who converted to Christianity are now organized into a tiny minority known as the Nagaibaks.
+The Bashkirs began to convert to Sunni Islam in the 1100s, and there was wholesale conversion in the 1300s.
+In the eighteenth century, the Orthodox Church attempted to convert them to Christianity, but today, very few are Christians.
+Those who converted to Christianity are now organized into a tiny, separate minority known as the Nagaibaks.
+Although the Bashkirs are not as zealous as other Muslims, any form of Islam is difficult to influence.
+This stronghold can only be broken down through prayerful intercession.

 The Bashkirs know very little about their own history.
 They are a people who lack security in who they are.
 They need to know that this security can only be found through Jesus Christ!